 Step 4.
 To the cooked pasta, add a can of drained artichoke hearts, sun-dried tomatoes, the chopped asparagus, and peppers.

 Step 5.
-Make the lemon dressing: Add fresh lemon juice and zest to a cup of basil pesto, then mix in chopped shallot and garlic along with chopped parsley and about a tablespoon of olive oil.
+Make the pesto salad dressing: Add fresh lemon juice and zest to a cup of basil pesto, then mix in chopped shallot and garlic along with chopped parsley and about a tablespoon of olive oil.

 Whisk together until smooth and then stir into the pasta.